ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2.md

 > readonly  string FaviconUri

-Get the Uri (unresolved reference) as a string of the current Favicon.
+Get the Uri as a string of the current Favicon.
 This will be an empty string if the page does not have a Favicon.

 ### IsDefaultDownloadDialogOpen